tgdwyer/tgdwyer.github.io/_chapters/monad.md

 Nothing
 ```

 Actually, not so great, we are having to unpack Maybes multiple times, leading to nested `case`s.
-This is just two levels of nesting, what happens if we need to work in additional computations that can fail?
+This is just two levels of nesting; what happens if we need to work in additional computations that can fail?

 The general problem is that we need to chain multiple functions of the form `Float -> Maybe Float`.
 Let's look again at the type of bind: